ServiceWeaver/weaver/website/blog/deployers.md

 ## Appendix: Envelope-Weavelet Protocol

+TODO(sanjay,mwhittaker): Drop this section and replace it with the component method call based protocol once we have fully transitioned to it.

 In this appendix, we describe the low-level communication protocol between an envelope and a weavelet.
 Most deployers should use the high-level [`Envelope`][Envelope] API described earlier, but understanding the low-level